 Picnic Tables and Barbeque

-There are picnic tables, and you can make barbeques.
+There are picnic tables, and you can have barbeques.
 Moreover, there is an accessible path and one accessible table.

-But there are not many tables (I have seen in total about ten tables), and there are no facilities besides garbage bins (no restrooms and no water taps).
+But there are not many tables (I have seen a total of about ten), and there are no facilities besides garbage bins (no restrooms and no water taps).

 The Accessible Trail